Johnny Olszewski: Housing and development

 In January 2024, Olszewski introduced a bill that would allow the county to approve mixed-use developments in manufacturing or business districts and areas near transit centers and major employers without the approval of the Baltimore County Council.
-The bill was withdrawn in February after Olszewski reached an agreement with county council chair Izzy Patoka to introduce a separate bill to promote mixed-use developments in certain zoning districts, which passed the county council in a 5-2 vote in April.
-In March 2024, he vetoed a bill to amend the county zoning code to allow for the development of around 300 apartments in Hunt Valley, which he considered to be a "special law" that would be unconstitutional under the Maryland Constitution; the Baltimore County Council voted 5-1 to override his veto.
+The bill was withdrawn in February after Olszewski reached an agreement with county council chair Izzy Patoka to introduce a separate bill to promote mixed-use developments in certain zoning districts, which passed the county council in a 5–2 vote in April.
+In March 2024, he vetoed a bill to amend the county zoning code to allow for the development of around 300 apartments in Hunt Valley, which he considered to be a "special law" that would be unconstitutional under the Maryland Constitution; the Baltimore County Council voted 5–1 to override his veto.
 In June 2024, Olszewski vetoed a bill that would restrict development in areas with overcrowded schools, saying that it would violate the county charter as well as the county's voluntary federal agreement; the county council overrode Olszewski's veto in July 2024.
 In August 2024, Olszewski supported a clarifying bill passed by the Baltimore County Council in a 4–3 vote that would exclude affordable housing developments from the county's development restrictions.

 In July 2025, after President Donald Trump said that he wanted the new Federal Bureau of Investigation headquarters to be the Ronald Reagan Building and International Trade Center in Washington, D.C., overturning a 2023 General Services Administration decision selecting Greenbelt, Maryland as the location for the FBI's new headquarters, Olszewski signed onto a letter saying that he and other Maryland lawmakers would "be fighting back against this proposal with every tool we have".

+During the 119th Congress, Olszewski introduced the Revitalizing Empty Structures Into Desirable Environments (RESIDE) Act, which would create a competitive pilot program through the U.S. Department of Housing and Urban Development to distribute up to $10 million in grants to help redevelop vacant properties into affordable housing.
+The RESIDE Act was added to the 21st Century ROAD to Housing Act, which passed and became law without President Trump's signature.